Jordan Morris: Seattle Sounders FC

+2016: Debut season

 On January 5, 2016, Morris announced he decided to forgo his senior season at Stanford to join a professional team.
 It was widely speculated that Morris would sign with Seattle Sounders FC, the club for which his father works, and also holds his amateur rights.
 On January 21, Morris signed with Seattle Sounders FC, being given MLS's highest-ever Homegrown Player contract worth roughly $250,000 a year.
 He joined the Sounders' preseason training camp in Arizona, debuting on February 9 in a friendly against Celaya F.C.
 On February 23, Morris made his professional debut against Club América in the CONCACAF Champions League, starting the match.
 The following week, he debuted in the Sounders' first Major League Soccer (MLS) match of the season against Sporting Kansas City.

 Morris scored his first MLS goal for the Sounders on April 16, 2016, against the Philadelphia Union.
 He then went on to score in his next three consecutive games, matching the Seattle rookie scoring record, his next goal then surpassed the record that had been set by Steve Zakuani in 2009.
 The Sounders won their first MLS Cup after a run from ninth place into fourth made possible by Morris's goalscoring and contributions from Nicolas Lodeiro, a new midseason acquisition made by Seattle.
 Morris was named MLS Rookie of the Year with his 12 regular season goals, the second-highest for a league rookie behind Cyle Larin in 2015.
 He had also scored in the Western Conference Final second leg against the Colorado Rapids while sick with an undisclosed virus and injured.

+2018: ACL injury and contract extension

 On February 22, 2018, while playing in El Salvador against Santa Tecla in the Sounders' first match of the 2018 CONCACAF Champions League, Morris collapsed from a non-contact injury in the 85th minute and was later diagnosed with a torn anterior cruciate ligament (ACL).
 He was reported to likely miss 6–9 months and began rehabilitation after knee surgery.
 After missing the entirety of the 2018 MLS season, Morris was signed to a five-year contract extension with the Sounders in December 2018.

+2019: Comeback Player of the Year

 Morris returned for the 2019 season and scored 10 goals during the regular season and a hat-trick in the playoffs to help the Sounders win a second MLS Cup title.
 He was named MLS Comeback Player of the Year for his recovery.

+2020: MLS is Back

 Morris continued playing during the COVID-19 pandemic and the MLS is Back Tournament despite an elevated risk due to his diabetes, citing his confidence in the club's precautionary measures.